x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-emergency-mitigation-service.md

 ```

 ## Disabling auto apply of Mitigations through EM Service
-One of the Exchange EM service functions is downloading mitigations from the OCS endpoint and automatically applying them to the Exchange Server.
-If your organization has an alternate means of mitigating a known threat periodically, you may choose to disable the "auto apply" of mitigations via the Exchange EM Service.
-You can enable or disable it at an organizational level or the Exchange server level.
+One of the EM service functions is downloading mitigations from the OCS and automatically applying them to the Exchange Server.
+If your organization has an alternate means of mitigating a known threat, you may choose to disable automatic applications of mitigations.
+You can enable or disable automatic mitigation at an organizational level or  Exchange server level.

 To disable automatic mitigation for your entire organization, the following cmdlet can be used.
-By default, this is set to "True".
+By default, MitigationsEnabled is set to "True".
 When set to "False", the EM service still checks for mitigations hourly but won’t automatically apply mitigations to any Exchange server in the organization, regardless of the value of MitigationsEnabled at the server level.

 ```powershell